okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/index.md

 To update an MFA enrollment policy through the [Update a Policy](/docs/reference/api/policy/#update-a-policy) API operation, you need to provide the `settings` schema with either the list of [Policy Authenticator objects](/docs/reference/api/policy/#policy-authenticator-object) or [Policy Factors Configuration objects](/docs/reference/api/policy/#policy-factors-configuration-object) in the `PUT /api/v1/policies/${policyId}` request parameters body.

 > **Note:** You need to configure the other policy parameters according to the [Update a Policy](/docs/reference/api/policy/#update-a-policy) API operation.
-This section focuses on the `settings` parameter required specifically for the MFA Enrollment Policy.
+This section focuses on the `settings` parameter required specifically for the MFA enrollment policy.

 If you need to convert an existing factor MFA Enrollment Policy to use authenticators, then update the policy with authenticators in the `settings` parameter.
 Use the [Policy Factors Configuration object to authenticator keys mapping](#policy-factors-configuration-object-and-authenticator-keys-mapping) table to map [Policy Factors Configuration objects](/docs/reference/api/policy/#policy-factors-configuration-object) to authenticator keys.
 See [MFA Enrollment Policy setting conversion example](#mfa-enrollment-policy-setting-conversion-example).